fosshostorg/policy/README.txt

 12. Most publications at our discretion is in terms of this reporting and other information we possess remains in confidence to the extent possible for us
-13. Abuse of any kind is not tolerated and will usually case some or all information related and kept within our other systems to become more vital
+13. Abuse of any kind is not tolerated and will usually cause some or all information related and kept within our other systems to become more vital
 14. We strongly prefer FOSS software and will not consider hosting other types of development or otherwise than development under a FOSS license